-Cundy, A.B., Hopkinson, L. and Whitby, R.L.D.
-(2008) Use of iron-based technologies in contaminated land and groundwater remediation: a review Science of the Total Environment, 400 (1-3). pp. 42-51.
+Cundy, Andrew, Hopkinson, Laurence and Whitby, Raymond (2008) Use of iron-based technologies in contaminated land and groundwater remediation: a review Science of the Total Environment, 400 (1-3). pp. 42-51.
 ISSN 0048-9697Full text not available from this repository.

 Reactions involving iron play a major role in the environmental cycling of a wide range of important organic, inorganic and radioactive contaminants.
 Consequently, a range of environmental clean-up technologies have been proposed or developed which utilise iron chemistry to remediate contaminated land and surface and subsurface waters, e.g. the use of injected zero zero-valent iron nanoparticles to remediate organic contaminant plumes; the generation of iron oxyhydroxide-based substrates for arsenic removal from contaminated waters; etc. This paper reviews some of the latest iron-based technologies in contaminated land and groundwater remediation, their current state of development, and their potential applications and limitations.

 |Uncontrolled Keywords:||Iron; Contaminated land; Groundwater; Remediation; Permeable reactive barriers; Nanoparticles; Arsenic|